Best practices for maintaining Form I-9 compliance

 There’s a new form in town

 On August 1, 2023, the DHS published a revamped and streamlined Form I-9.
-The new form has an edition date of 08/01/23 and must be used starting November 1, 2023.
-Employers may continue to use the 2019 version of the form through Oct.
-31, 2023.
-However, beginning November 1, only the new Form I‑9 dated “08/01/2023” may be used.
+The new form has an edition date of 08/01/23 and previous versions of the form can no longer be used after November 1, 2023.
 The version date can be found at the lower left corner of the form.

 There are many changes and improvements to the updated Form I-9.
 Some of the most notable are: